actions/upload-artifact/README.md

 Relative and absolute file paths are both allowed.
 Relative paths are rooted against the current working directory.

+The [@actions/artifact](https://github.com/actions/toolkit/tree/master/packages/artifact) package is also used internally to handle most of the logic around uploading an artifact.
+There is extra documentation around upload limitations and behavior in the toolkit repo that is worth checking out.

 ### Conditional Artifact Upload

 To upload artifacts only when the previous step of a job failed, use [`if: failure()`](https://help.github.com/en/articles/contexts-and-expression-syntax-for-github-actions#job-status-check-functions):